bukunmiisa/bukunmiisa/README.md

 - 👋 Hi, I’m @bukunmiisa
 - 👀 I’m interested in everything software
 - 🌱 I’m currently learning Computer Science
-- 💞️ I’m looking to collaborate on projects that enhance programming skills
+- 💞️ I’m looking to collaborate on projects that enhance my programming skills
 - 📫 How to reach me: www.linkedin.com/in/bukunmidedenuola

 <!---